|

 that look like petals are involucral bracts, 3-8cm long, oval or

-long-oblong-like ovate, in the center of which come masses of small
+long-oblong-like ovate, in the center of which come masses of small,

 20-30 light yellow-green flowers.
-Petals and stamens are both 4 in
+Petals and stamens are both

-number.
-Multiple fruits, 1-1.5cm across, spherical, mature red.
+composed of four parts.
+Multiple fruits, 1-1.5cm across, spherical,

+mature red.
 Bloom time: May-July. |